Shad00Z/machine-learning-compilers/docs/submissions/02_base.rst

 2.2.3 Results
 ^^^^^^^^^^^^^^^

-To test our assembly functions, we implemented a microbenchmark in C++ that:
+To test our assembly functions, we implemented a benchmark in C++ that:

 1. calls each function multiple times,
 2. measures the total execution time,